You are here: Start » User Interface » Creating Deep Learning Model

 • a standalone Deep Learning Editor application:

-1. Open a standalone Deep Learning Editor application (which can be found in the Aurora Vision Studio installation folder as "DeepLearningEditor.exe", in Aurora Vision folder in Start menu or in Aurora Vision Studio application in Tools menu).
+1. Open a standalone Deep Learning Editor application (which can be found in the Aurora Vision Studio installation folder as "DeepLearningEditor.exe", in the Aurora Vision folder in the Start menu, or in the Aurora Vision Studio application in Tools menu).

 2. Choose whether you want to create a new model or use an existing one: